Seasons of the Black

 Seasons of the Black is the 23rd studio album by German heavy metal band Rage, released on 28 July 2017 through Nuclear Blast Records.
 Videos were made for the singles "Blackened Karma" and "Seasons of the Black".
-A bonus disc, Avenger Revisted, are re-recording of songs from Prayers of Steel, Rage's first album under the name "Avenger".
+A bonus disc, Avenger Revisted, is a collection of re-recording songs from Prayers of Steel, Rage's first album under the name "Avenger".